tarun-trj/image_segmentation_OCT/README.md

-# Segmentation of Macualar Edema in Retinal OCT Scans
+# Segmentation of Macular Edema in Retinal OCT Scans